+- J: Alan, how old are you?

+- A: 78.

 - J: Your father was Max.
-Also, he's listed on the immigration records and ship manifest as Morduch.
-Did you ever hear that name? - A: You know it is very possible, although my grandmother never called him any other name but Max.
-It could be. - J: Your grandmother was Malka? - A: Right.
-I called her Molly. - J: Morris or Moishe married Malka or Molly and had two children.
+Also, hee listed on the immigration records and ship manifest as Morduch.
+Did you ever hear that name?

+- A: You know it is very possible, although my grandmother never called him any other name but Max.
+It could be.

+- J: Your grandmother was Malka?

+- A: Right.
+I called her Molly.

+- J: Morris or Moishe married Malka or Molly and had two children.
 Your father and Jack, right?